SteeltoeOSS/Documentation/docs/docs/v4/management/info.md

 ### Git properties

 This contributor exposes information from the `git.properties` Spring Boot file, if available.
 The file contains information from git, such as branch/tag name, commit hash, and remote.

-> [!TIP]
-> For an example of how to use this contributor within MSBuild using [GitInfo](https://github.com/devlooped/GitInfo), see the [Steeltoe Management sample](https://github.com/SteeltoeOSS/Samples/tree/4.x/Management/src).
+See https://www.nuget.org/packages/Steeltoe.Management.GitProperties.Build for how to configure your project to ensure the file is generated.

 ### Runtime info